Almost sure multifractal spectrum of SLE

 \subsection{Finite time estimates}

 In this subsection we use Theorem~\ref{1pt forward} and the comparison lemmas of Section~\ref{compare sec} to prove estimates for the finite time Loewner maps.
-The results in this subsection are not needed for the proof of our main result, and are stated only for the sake of completeness.
+The result of this subsection is not needed for the proof of our main result, and is stated only for the sake of completeness.